Linuxfabrik/monitoring-plugins/check-plugins/kvm-disk-io/README.md

 ## Overview

 Reports how much a libvirt host's virtual machines read and write, and how long their storage takes to answer.
 Warns when a disk sustains a large share of the most throughput it has ever delivered, which is a saturation signal rather than an emergency, and alerts on sustained latency, which is where a hung disk shows up.
+Supports extended reporting via --lengthy.
 Runs without root or sudo.

 **What the two verdicts mean:**